-Community Relations: Expenses related to the Community Relations Department increased 70.4% over 2023 estimates.
+Community Relations: Expenses related to the Community Relations Department increased 69.5% over 2023 estimates.
 This increase is the result of increased promotions and less than anticipated expenses in 2023.

 Professional Memberships: All departments and branches are encouraged to participate with professional groups that offer benefit for the District.
-The budget for 2024 reflects a steady state and no change from year to year, representing the anticipated memberships maintained by the District in 2024.
+The budget for 2024 reflects an increase of 10.9% over 2023 estimates, representing the anticipated memberships maintained by the District in 2024.

-Office Supplies and Equipment: Supplies and small equipment needs in 2024 are budgeted to increase 97.2% over 2023 estimates.
+Office Supplies and Equipment: Supplies and small equipment needs in 2024 are budgeted to increase 77.5% over 2023 estimates.
 This increase is driven by one-time equipment purchases related to the Makerspace, outfitting a meeting space at the Rawlings library and an ergonomic chair.